open-AIMS/ReefModEngine.jl/docs/src/results_store.md

 ## Usage

-A side effect of the c++ API structure means that each intervention scenario must be executed separately (**Intervention scenario** meaning a run with a specific intervention strategy, not referring to runs with differing environmental inputs called repeats).
+A side effect of the C++ API structure means that each intervention scenario must be executed separately (**Intervention scenario** meaning a run with a specific intervention strategy, not referring to runs with differing environmental inputs called repeats).

-1. Before storing any results, create the results struct.
+1. Before storing any results, create the result store.

 ```julia
 result_store = ResultStore(start_year, end_year)
 ```